Dikshant-Thakur/exp_assignment/README.md

 - The robot starts in the center of the markers placed in a circle.
 - The system will rotate the robot to find the ArUco markers in a circular pattern.
-- Each time a marker is found, an image with a circle around the marker will be published on a custom topic.
+- Each time a marker is found, an image with a circle around the marker will be published..

 ## Important Notes